owncloud/search_elastic/README.md

 - [x] resolve path for shared files
 - [x] files with empty content extraction are reindexed indefinitely? e.g., empty text file
 - [x] more debug logging
-- [x] wildcard search ... but there is a bug in core js code preventing wildcard search, see https://github.com/owncloud/core/pull/23531
+- [x] wildcard search ... but there is a [bug](https://github.com/owncloud/core/pull/23531) in core js code preventing wildcard search
   - well partly. \* and ? are no longer supported.
-Instead, we now mimic core, which is called a "match phrase prefix" type query: https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query.html#query-dsl-match-query-phrase-prefix
+Instead, we now mimic core, which is called a [match phrase prefix](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query.html#query-dsl-match-query-phrase-prefix) type query
 - [ ] to find out why a node cannot be found by its contents mark it as "NO CONTENT EXTRACTED"?
 - [ ] how should we handle files in userhome/files_versions/ or userhome/thumbnails/ ... currently a 'vanished' message will be logged ... annoying